chelseyqc/holbertonschool-low_level_programming/hello_world/README.md

 - float

-[100-intel](https://github.com/chelseyqc/holbertonschool-low_level_programming/tree/master/hello_world/100-intel) - A script that generates the assembly code of a C code and saves it in an output file with the extension `.s`
+[100-intel](https://github.com/chelseyqc/holbertonschool-low_level_programming/tree/master/hello_world/100-intel) - A script that generates the assembly code (Intel syntax)  of a C code and saves it in an output file with the extension `.s`